 The Wilds offer several ways to explore the grounds.

-While thousands of visitors each season opt for one of the bus or shuttle safari’s, the Wild Zipline Safari offers a unique way to see The Wilds.
+While thousands of visitors each season opt for one of the buses or shuttle safaris, the Wild Zipline Safari offers a unique way to see The Wilds.
 This option also begins at the Johnson Center.

 My own family has been on both the Safari Transport and Open-Air Safari several times over the years and while there are benefits to each, my preference would be the Open-Air Safari.
 You will need to be mindful and remember that the tours run rain or shine so dress appropriately.